blocknetdx/xquery-v2/README.md

 limited by the public source of AVAX blockchain data, you may wish to set the `API_URL` to something like `http://172.31.11.28:9650/ext/bc/C/rpc` ...where `172.31.11.28` is the IP of the local `avax` container.
+NOTE: the values of the environment variables like `API_URL` set in `xquery2/xquery/config.py` can be overridden by passing the env variable on the command line.
+See [Run Multiple Instances Simultaneously](/#run-multiple-instances-simultaneously) for examples.

 ## Database

+## Basic Example - index *only one* blockchain
+(Skip to [Run Multiple Instances Simultaneously](/#run-multiple-instances-simultaneously) if you plan to run indexing on multiple chains simultaneously).

-Run the following commands to create the database tables.
+Run the following commands to create the database tables:

 ```shell
 alembic -n default -c alembic/alembic.ini revision --autogenerate -m 'creating schema'